xenia-sh/jekyll-now/_posts/2018-4-10-Analyzing-social-media-:-more-than-words-can-say.md

 <ul>
 	<li>
-	<p>Join the variables in one category together, delete repeating ones</p>
+	<p>Join the variables in one category together, delete replicating ones</p>
 	</li>
 	<li>
 	<p>Introduce one separator between words in one field</p>